AnimaLocus/True-Terimnal/README.md

 Understanding Stop loss and Take profit
 -----------
 **This features work on client side and have inner balance.
-Will be work only if program running and network ok.**
+Will be work only if program running and network ok.
+After restart client this type of orders will be removed.**

+Examples:
-Example 1: You want sell if price <= 100 - create **Stop loss** order and regular order will be created if price <= 100.
+- You want sell if price <= 100 - create **Stop loss** order and regular order will be created if price <= 100.

-Example 2: You want sell if price >= 1000 - create **Take profit** order and regular order will be created if price >= 1000.
+- You want sell if price >= 1000 - create **Take profit** order and regular order will be created if price >= 1000.

 ToDo